 A veteran organization, whether formal or not, wears a uniform.
 If most people not associated with the military assume JROTC cadets are Active Duty military, its a safe bet someone might think you are too or at least associated with one or all of the branches of service.
 Here’s the take away: you DO represent all of the military branches.
 Even if your team is made up of three retired/veteran Sailors and one Soldier, you represent all of the other services as well.
 Now, pick a manual, Army, Marine Corps, or The Honor Guard Manual, and follow it and the associated protocol and flag manuals for it.

 The senior guidance for the flag comes from Title 4, United States Code, Section 7.
 All manuals mentioned refer to this section commonly called the “Flag Code”.

 The three military drill and ceremonies manuals are:

-All three manuals, plus the other required Protocol and Flag Manuals are available for download here.
+All three D&C manuals, plus the other required Protocol and Flag Manuals are available for download here.

 The Honor Guard Manual is the only published manual for first responders and others wanting to incorporate ceremonial drill into their program.

 Colors Harness.
 Air Force: black clarino (shiny poromeric leather) for performances, dark blue web (same style) for practice.
 Personal note: If you get any other type of colors harness/sling/carrier than the one show here, you will be restricted in size and quality.
 Your hand won’t be able to fit at the cup and there are a couple of others issues I’ve come across as well.
 The AF mandates this type of harness (AFI 34-1201) that is shown below, the Honor Guard Leather Flag Carrier: Double Harness.
 This image is from Glendale Paradestore.

 Ceremonial or Web Belts.
 All services except the Air Force and Space Force require belts for team members.